In today’s post, I’m goin to share my top 7 ways to find a job that you love.

-I do suggest finding as many as possible so you can get a range of answers.
+I do suggest finding as many people as possible to talk with, so you can get a range of answers.

 I truly believe that the best job for every person is the one where they feel they are making a difference in the world for the better.

 It make no difference if you are a janitor, CEO of a major corporation, picking up dead animals on the road, or building houses: if you truly feel as if you are helping the human population big or small, you WILL love your job.

 So tell me, how do you want to “better” the world?